 The version of me who wants to do this: Ray of Sunshine Carly

-Also, it’s not too late to grab a copy of our book – Diet and Lifestyle Detoxes.
+Also, did you know I co-wrote a book last year?
+Diet and Lifestyle Detoxes.
 If you want to get your hands on a copy, you can buy it here.

 It’s a no bullshit, straight up conversation about diets and lifestyle detoxes.
 Should you give up coffee?
 Should you take a weekend away from your phone?
 Does Weight Watchers actually work?
 What the hell is F45?
 All these questions are answered (extremely honestly) in this book.
 It’s a great little stocking stuffer for the self-improvement junkie in your life or a lovely gift to yourself if you want to set some hardcore New Year goals.